virtualpanna/TechnicalTest/README.md

+Command line PHP script for importing a CSV file in a specific format

 ## Documentation for TechnicalTest

-Command line PHP script for importing a predetermine CSV file

-### assumpitons
+### Assumpitons
-Following is a list of assumptions I used while developing
+List of assumptions I used while developing:

 1. while parinsg the CSV if the fields NAME and USERNAME are empty the record will be created anyway
 2. the CSV file always has a header record that is skipped on parsing